-The Bachelor of Business Administration (BBA) degree in Intradisciplinary Business Studies prepares students for careers in business through a broad interdisciplinary business curriculum.
+The Bachelor of Business Administration (BBA) degree in Intradisciplinary Business Studies prepares students for careers in business through a broad multidisciplinary business curriculum.
 This is meant for a student who is seeking knowledge of a variety of business disciplines rather than concentrating in one particular area of business.
 The advantage of this program is that students have flexibility in choosing their curriculum while at the same time obtaining a strong foundation in the general areas of business.
-Students should meet their advisor and discuss the choice of subjects based on their aptitude and career interests.
+Students should meet their advisor and discuss areas of concentration based on their aptitude and career interests.